tmtsoftware/esw-vbds/README.md

   --version
 ```

-_Note that in the current implementation, the vdbs-client does not exit after short commands, such as publishing or creating a stream.
-This will be fixed later_

 ## Web App to Display FITS Image from VBDS Streams

 A prototype web app based on [Scala.js](https://www.scala-js.org/) and [JS9](https://js9.si.edu/) is available under